egasimus/glagol/doc/guide.md

 in one go, populate them from some directory on your filesystem, and update them as you edit the source files.
-And, by using [Glagol-Web](https://github.com/egasimus/glagol-web), you can quickly set up a server that delivers pre-compiled Glagol bundles with [browserified](https://github.com/substack/node-browserify) dependencies to the browser, retaining the live updating behavior!
+And, by using [Glagol-Web](https://github.com/egasimus/glagol-web), you can quickly set up a server that delivers pre-compiled Glagol bundles with [browserified](https://github.com/substack/node-browserify) dependencies to the client side, retaining the live updating behavior!

   * The `Loader` recursively _reads_ the contents of a directory, and creates `File` and `Directory` objects that correspond to its contents.